beginning of content

 • Helicobacter pylori (H. pylori) is a type of bacterium that can live in the lining of the stomach.

-• H.pylori can cause stomach inflammation (gastritis) and more serious conditions such as stomach ulcers and stomach cancer.
+• H. pylori can cause stomach inflammation (gastritis) and more serious conditions such as stomach ulcers and stomach cancer.

 What is Helicobacter pylori?

-Helicobacter pylori (H. pylori) is a bacterium that lives in the lining of the stomach.
-More than half of the world’s population is infected with it and 15 per cent of Australians are estimated to have it.
-The prevalence is much higher among Indigenous Australians and in developing countries.
+More than half of the world’s population is infected with it and about 3 in every 10 Australian adults are estimated to carry it.
+It is more common among Aboriginal and/or Torres Strait Islander people and in developing countries.

-It's not fully understood how people get infected with H. pylori.
+It is not fully understood how people get infected with H. pylori.
 Most people become infected as children, but you can also be infected as an adult.

 What are the symptoms of Helicobacter pylori infection?

-Most people with H. pylori infection don’t have any symptoms.
-If symptoms are present they may include:
+Most people withH. pylori infection don’t have any symptoms.
+If you have symptoms, they may include:

 How is Helicobacter pylori diagnosed?